Participation in Initiatives and Reference Guidelines

 Financial investment contribution

-Innovation of better products and services Total R&D expenses
+Innovation of better products and services Total R&D expenses Not applicable

 Community and social vitality Total tax paid